onzfonz/comp227/src/content/6/en/part6b.md

 Redux Toolkit utilizes the [Immer](https://immerjs.github.io/immer/) library with reducers created by `createSlice` function, which makes it possible to mutate the `state` argument inside the reducer.
 Immer uses the mutated state to produce a new, immutable state and thus the state changes remain immutable.
-Note that `state` can be changed without "mutating" it, as we have done with the `toggleImportanceOf` action.
+Notice that `state` can be changed without "mutating" it, as we have done with the `toggleImportanceOf` action.
 In this case, the function ***returns*** the new state.
 Nevertheless mutating the state will often come in handy especially when a complex state needs to be updated.